2-10 Home Warranty Reviews 2026: Coverage, Cost & Complaints

 • Does NOT cover structural defects

 The builder structural warranty is an insurance-backed program where builders enroll qualifying new homes.
-It enforces builder accountability for the first year on workmanship and materials, two years on distribution systems, and a full decade on major structural failures—like cracked foundations, failing load-bearing walls, or collapsed beams.
+It provides 1 year on workmanship and materials (paint, drywall, trim, flooring, cabinets), 2 years on distribution systems (supply piping, waste piping, ductwork, electrical wiring), and a full 10 years on major structural defects affecting load-bearing components (foundations, load-bearing walls, beams, columns, and roof framing).
+According to 2-10 HBW, the average cost of a structural claim ranges from $42,000 to $113,000, which is why this portion is insurance-backed.
 Coverage transfers to the homeowner at closing and remains with the home if it's resold.

 Compare Home Warranty Options in Ohio